How Much Does it Cost to Insulate a Conservatory Roof?

 The 'u' in front of PVC stands for 'unplasticised,' which means the material hasn't been softened using chemical plasticisers.

-The panelled inside ceiling will be fitted inside your current conservatory roof, concealing the insulation from view.
+The panelled ceiling will be fitted inside your current conservatory roof, concealing the insulation from view.
 Along with the insulation, the UPVC conservatory panels will help to reduce seasonal temperature variations.

 This will ensuring that fewer heat escapes during the winter months (keeping the space nice and warm) and that heat does not build up inside during the summer months (keeping the room cool and comfortable).